nikkilr88/egghead-asciicasts/building-react-applications-with-idiomatic-redux/lessons/javascript-redux-dispatching-actions-asynchronously-with-thunks.md

 ```
 To show the loading indicator, I dispatch the `requestTodos` action before I `fetchTodos`.
 It would be great if I could make `requestTodos` dispatched automatically when I fetch the todos because I never want to fire them separately.

-I'm removing the explicit `requestTodos` dispatch from the component,

 **VisibleTodoList.js**
 ```javascript
 fetchData() {